 BRINK was released in North America, Europe, and Australia in May 2011, and debuted at #1 worldwide, including the all platform charts in the US, UK, and Germany, as well as the global Steam charts.

 The following year, senior Splash Damage staff started digital publishing label WarChest and online services company Fireteam.
-Splash Damage is working closely with both companies on several new titles: First to be released was RAD Soldiers, a turn-based strategy game for the iPhone, iPad and iPod touch, which became the #1 strategy or board game in 86 countries that Christmas.
-The second is Dirty Bomb, new multiplayer shooter being created for the PC.
-Dirty Bomb is currently in Closed Alpha.
+Splash Damage is working closely with both companies on several new titles: First to be released was RAD Soldiers, a turn-based strategy game for the iPhone, iPad, iPod touch and Chrome Web Store, which became the #1 strategy or board game in 86 countries that Christmas.
+The second is Dirty Bomb, a new multiplayer shooter being created for the PC.
+Dirty Bomb is currently in Closed Beta.